Open-AI-Grid/.github/profile/README.md

 # Open AI Grid

-Open AI Grid is an open initiative to build a global, distributed decentralized AI ecosystem owned bz no one and available to everyone.
+Open AI Grid aims to do for AI what the Internet did for information.

 ## Mission